Chapter 7 : Back to School

 Slughorn asked a couple questions about the potions he had set up around the room with Hermione Granger answering all of them.

 "God, she thinks she's so smart.
-I'd love to slap that know-it-all look of superiority off her face."
+I'd love to fuck that know-it-all look of superiority off her face."
 Blaise whispered to Malfoy.

-Just then, Slughorn asked her about her lineage.
-Was she related to Hector Dagworth-Granger or something of the like.
+I made a disgusted noise in response to his comment as Slughorn asked Hermione about her lineage.
+Was she related to Hector Dagworth-Granger or something of the like?

 "No, I don't think so, sir.
 I'm Muggle-born, you see."